 Until September 2017 I held a Marie Skłodowska-Curie post-doctoral fellowship based at the Freie Universität Berlin and the research cluster TOPOI, in partnership with the Egyptian Museum and Papyrus Collection in Berlin and the Amarna Project.
 My research project is entitled Glass, Faience and Food in Late Bronze Age Societies: An Analysis of the Socio-Economics of Urban Industries in Egyptian and Mesopotamian settlements.

-I am organising an interdisciplinary workshop on Approaches in the Analysis of Production at Archaeological Sites, which will take place in Berlin on 20-21 January 2018.
-The workshop is the final deliverable of my recently completed Marie-Curie project.
-A keynote lecture will be given by Prof. Cathy Costin on the evening of January 20th.
-Please contact me if you are interested in attending.
-The deadline for registration is December 31st 2017.
+I have recently organised an interdisciplinary workshop on Approaches in the Analysis of Production at Archaeological Sites, which took place in Berlin on 20-21 January 2018.
+The workshop was the final deliverable of my recently completed Marie-Curie project.
+A keynote lecture was delivered by Prof. Cathy Costin on the subject of "Locating Craft Production: Space and Place".

 My PhD thesis (University of Liverpool School of Archaeology, Classics and Egyptology 2014) has recently been published as a monograph, Technology and Urbanism in Late Bronze Age Egypt.
 The book discusses the production and consumption of luxury goods within the Royal cities of New Kingdom Egypt (c.1550-1070 BC), with particular emphasis on such cities' roles within the economy of the state.
 The sites discussed are Amarna, Gurob and Malqata, while Qantir/Pi-Ramesse features for comparison.
 All of these settlements contain evidence of high-status industrial activities, and thus it can be argued that this contributes to the legitimation of the cities' status.
 The book can be ordered here.